 In April 2013, Trump continued that line of thinking, adding that “North Korea can’t survive, or even eat, without the help of China.”
 He then accused China of “taunting” the U.S.

-Trump also said a Chinese envoy to North Korea “had no impact” on Kim.
+As president, Trump has said he is “very disappointed” in actions China has taken regarding North Korea, particularly “allowing oil to go into” the nation.
+He also said a Chinese envoy to North Korea “had no impact” on Kim.

 In April 2013, Trump urged then-President Barack Obama to “be very careful” with the “28-year-old wack job in North Korea.”